GEMMI - library for structural biology¶

 Source code repository: https://github.com/project-gemmi/gemmi

-As of 2021 the library is under intensive development and not everything is documented yet.
+As of 2022 the library is under intensive development and not everything is documented yet.
 Just ask questions.
-It’s OK to drop me an email asking how to implement this and that, but add some context (is it for a student assignment, research project, in-house software?).
+You can ask in Discussions or Issues on GitHub.
+Alternatively, send me an email asking how to implement this and that, but add some context (is it for a student assignment, research project, in-house software?).

 - CIF Parser